Virtakuono/.kml-repository/README.md

 Many of those maps appear to have been copied from the same source.
-The material has been screened as well as possible and the relevant bits included in the new map.
+The material has been screened as well as possible and the relevant bits included after careful review in the new map.
 Two maps especially worth mentioning are
 [Jeddah: Interested Locations](https://maps.google.com/maps/ms?msid=203555040976874160945.0004cf9d6a73b19256e5f&msa=0&ll=20.694462,41.31958&spn=4.983057,8.448486&dg=feature)
 and